RedEdge967/stick-ninja/README.md

 # Stick Ninja
-- A simple canva ninja game written in html5, css3 and javascript to have some fun in the boring time.
+- A simple canvas ninja game written in html5, css3 and javascript to have some fun in the boring time.
 - This little game can run `online` same as `offline`

 <p align="center">